Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 The main contribution of this paper lies in the development of an improved modifier-adaptation algorithm by integrating ideas from the related fields of Bayesian optimization and derivative-free optimization.
-On the one hand, trust-region techniques robustify the search by mitigating risk during the exploration and enable building on an established convergence theory, e.g. for unconstrained RTO problems.
+On the one hand, trust-region techniques robustify the search by mitigating risk during the exploration or accelerating the search whenever possible.
 On the other hand, GPs are ideally suited to capture the plant-model mismatch or process noise in RTO, and a GP's variance estimator can drive the exploration by means of an acquisition function.
+Special emphasis has been on algorithms that target good practical performance, rather than certifying global convergence.

-These benefits have been analyzed and illustrated with numerical case studies, including a challenging batch-to-batch optimization problem with a dozen inputs and a large number of constraints.
+The performance of the proposed algorithm has been analyzed and illustrated with numerical case studies, including a challenging batch-to-batch optimization problem with a dozen inputs and a large number of constraints.
+Integrating an acquisition function in the modified optimization model provides clear benefits in terms of steering the iterates to the neighborhood of a plant optimum, especially in the presence of noise.
 The paper has also investigated the benefits of embedding a prior (nominal) process model in the RTO scheme, instead of relying entirely on process data as in model-free RTO.
 The numerical case studies suggest that embedding a prior model can provide an effective derisking strategy against process noise.
 In practical applications, this added reliability could outweigh the benefits of model-free RTO, for instance in terms of ease of design and maintainability.

-Future work will be geared towards improving the reliability of modifier-adaptation RTO schemes further, including the consideration of acquisition functions for the process constraints in order to promote exploration of the feasible region and accuracy of the GP surrogates.
+Future work will be geared towards improving the reliability of modifier-adaptation RTO schemes further, including the consideration of acquisition functions for the process constraints in order to promote exploration of the feasible region and accuracy of the GP surrogates; and building on established convergence theory in the field of stochastic derivative-free optimization.
 Another promising direction entails incorporating transient information to train the GPs, with a view to enabling dynamic real-time optimization.